 Generic Name: atropine

-Note: This page contains side effects data for the generic drug atropine.
-It is possible that some of the dosage forms included below may not apply to the brand name Sal-Tropine.
+Note: This document contains side effect information about atropine.
+Some of the dosage forms listed on this page may not apply to the brand name Sal-Tropine.

 For the Consumer